Signs and Symptoms of Ovulation

 These 3 main signs of ovulation can be studied and tracked so that you can accurately predict when you ovulate.
 The Fertility Awareness Method has helped many women use these signs to prevent or achieve pregnancy.

 These are secondary signs and may not happen as consistently, if at all, for many women.

 - Slight cramping or pain on one side of the pelvis

 - Increased sex drive

-- Heightened sense of smell, taste or vision
+- A heightened sense of smell, taste or vision

-Learning to track your ovulation and pay attention to your signs can be a challenge for some women at first.
-But over time, many women come to recognize these common signs very easily and are able to use them to gauge where they are in their cycle.
+Learning to track your ovulation and paying attention to your signs can be a challenge for some women at first, but over time many women come to recognize these common signs easily and are able to use them to gauge where they are in their cycle.
 Understanding your ovulation time can help you become more in tune with your body and be an active participant in what occurs each month.

 - Learn about using Ovulation Kits and Fertility Monitors

 - Order an Ovulation Kit from Fairhaven Health